Layoff Effects on Benefits

 Payments

-Vacation time accrued as of the layoff date, will be paid out during the period immediately following the last day worked.
+Vacation time accrued as of the layoff date, will be paid in the payroll cycle, either bi-weekly or monthly, until vacation accruals have been exhausted.

 Personal time not used will not be paid while on layoff status.